Soy sauce is an essential Asian condiment that has been around for centuries. The use of soy sauce In Asia food dates back over 1000 years.

 San-J Organic And Regular Tamari Soy Sauce

 San-J has a lot of Tamari soy sauces.
 Tamari soy sauce contains no wheat and has a rich and smooth flavor.

-San-J Tamari soy sauce is made in the traditional method where their soy sauce can be used and processed up to 6 months.
+San-J Tamari soy sauce is made in the traditional method, where their soy sauce can be used and processed for up to 6 months.
 The San-J company has been brewing tamari soy sauce for over 200 years, or eight generations of the family.

 As San-J Organic and Regular Tamari soy sauce are gluten-free, it is a perfect choice for many people.
 They also have a reduced-sodium gluten-free soy sauce for those who want to reduce their sodium intake.

 San-J is certified gluten-free by the Gluten-Free Certification Organization (GFCO).
 San- J will also test its products to ensure they are certified gluten-free.